abouchard-ds/QA.d/README.md

 The program has been developed and tested on [Ubuntu 17.10 Desktop](https://www.ubuntu.com/download/desktop) and Ubuntu 18.04 desktop and Linux on Windows 10 pro.
 The following packages are used by the script.
 Usually default install on Ubuntu.

 You'll need to have an account on Y!
-Finance to be able to download the data.
+Finance to be able to download the data (as CSV.
+I found a way to get it without an account but only in JSON format).
 * [Yahoo!
 Finance Account](https://login.yahoo.com/config/login?.intl=ca&.lang=en-CA&.src=finance&.done=https%3A%2F%2Fca.finance.yahoo.com%2F)

 | packages | description | explanation |